 All Honors Projects require prior approval of the faculty mentor and affiliated Departmental Chair or designee.
-Students must complete an Honors Project Proposal that will be reviewed by the Honors Program Coordinator.
+Students must complete an Honors Project Proposal that will be reviewed by the Honors Program Director.

 How many Honors Projects can I use towards my Honors Program requirements?